Many families are asking whether their children should be tested for

-There are two types of COVID-19 tests: diagnostic tests and antibody tests.
+There are currently two main types of COVID-19 tests: diagnostic tests and antibody tests.
 Your pediatrician can talk with you about what each test can and cannot do, and when tests can be most useful.

 Diagnostic testing: Does your child have COVID-19 now?